Great Naktong Offensive: Ka-san

-The KPA 1st Division now began moving in the zone of the ROK 1st Division around the right flank of the 1st Cavalry Division.
+The KPA 1st Division now began moving in the zone of the ROKA 1st Division around the right flank of the 1st Cavalry Division.
 Its 2nd Regiment, with 1,200 men, advanced 6 mi eastward from the vicinity of Hill 902 to the towering 4,000 ft mountain of P'algong-san.
-It reached the top of P'algong-san about daylight on September 10, and a little later new replacements made a charge toward the ROK positions.
-The ROK repulsed the charge, killing or wounding about two-thirds of the attacking force.
+It reached the top of P'algong-san about daylight on September 10, and a little later new replacements made a charge toward the ROKA positions.
+The ROKA repulsed the charge, killing or wounding about two-thirds of the attacking force.

 The US 1st Cavalry Division now had most of its combat units concentrated on its right flank north of Taegu.
 The 3rd Battalion, 7th Cavalry, attached to the 8th Cavalry Regiment, was behind that regiment on Hills 181 and 182 astride the Tabu-dong road only 6 mi north of Taegu.
 The rest of the 7th Cavalry Regiment (the 1st Battalion rejoined the regiment during the day) was in the valley of the Kumho River to the right rear between the KPA and the Taegu Airfield, which was situated 3 mi northeast of the city.
 The 5th Cavalry Regiment was disposed on the hills astride the Waegwan road 8 mi northwest of Taegu.
 On its left the entire 8th Engineer Combat Battalion was in line as infantry, with the mission of holding a bridge across the Kumho River near its juncture with the Naktong River east of Taegu.